-The CFPB's Supervisory Highlights from Winter 2023 reviewed additional problem areas for unfair and deceptive practices relating to auto loan fees.
-Dealers should review the CFPB's analysis in this edition, as well: https://files.consumerfinance.gov/f/documents/cfpb\supervisory-highlights-junk-fees-special-edition\2023-03.pdf.
-A summary of each issue is below.
+The CFPB's Supervisory Highlights from Spring 2024 emphasized the importance of providing accurate information to credit reporting companies.
+Dealers should review the CFPB's analysis in this edition, as well: https://files.consumerfinance.gov/f/documents/cfpb supervisory-highlights issue-32 2024-04.pdf.
+A summary of each issue covered is below.